About the event

 Ride in The Rocks

 Ride in the Rocks prides itself on being an event for the whole family.
-2019 is turning out to be our year of changes!
-We have changed our venue and are working to improve our trail system!
+2020 is turning out to be our year ramping up our fundraising efforts!
+We are nothing without our sponsors!

-Mountain bikers and runners will be challenged by our 15 or 25 mile courses.
+Mountain bikers will be challenged by our Expert and Intermediate courses.
 It contains all of the desert elements including rocks, sand washes, cactus, and Joshua trees.
 The rider will also enjoy technical portions, climbs and good stretches of down-hill.
 With temperatures in the 70s to 80s you will enjoy an amazing day of pristine air and clear blue skies.

 For you runners, we have created the “Filthy” 15K Technical Trail Run.
-This new course will take you up the same “Hurl Hill” that our 15 and 25 mile riders will face.
+This new course will take you up the same “Hurl Hill” that our Expert and Intermediate riders will face.
 You will also enjoy sand, rocks and single track.